Walek Dzedzej

-Cyril Danicki [SIH-ril dah-NEETZ-kee], pseudonym Walek Dzedzej [VAH-lek DZEH-dzey] (December 13, 1953 – October 7, 2006) was a Polish songwriter, poet and musician, renowned as his country's first punk rock performer.
+Cyril Danicki ([SIH-ril dah-NEETZ-kee], pseudonym Walek Dzedzej [VAH-lek DZEH-dzey]) (December 13, 1953 – October 7, 2006) was a Polish songwriter, poet and musician, renowned as his country's first punk rock performer.

 Early years

-Walek Dzedzej was born Lesław [LES-lahv] Danicki in Warsaw.
+Walek Dzedzej was born Lesław Danicki in Warsaw.
 In later interviews, he expressed admiration for the music and poetry of Bob Dylan and spoke of his ambition to be known as the "Polish Dylan".
 The spirit of the age, however, was to take him in another musical direction.

 Political turmoil in the United States during the Vietnam War years of 1965-73 caused tremendous social, intellectual and cultural upheaval which reverberated with particular intensity throughout most of the countries of the Western Hemisphere, including Poland.
 The impact of the counterculture and the musical influence of the Woodstock generation had an immeasurable effect upon an entire generation of young Poles growing up under the restricting yoke of Communism.

 Like many high school and college students who increasingly copied American and Western European hippie dress and music, the teenage Lesław ("Leszek" [LEH-shek]) Danicki was caught up in the flow of events.
 The movement for change brought a harsh counter-reaction, as the Communist authorities instituted a clampdown on the resulting strikes and demonstrations.